“By this we know that we love the children of God, when we love God and keep His commandments.”

 John reverses the sequence of 4:20,21 in this verse.
 In chapter four, he put forth the idea that to love God is to obey Him.
 Here he says, “We love God when we love His children.”
 When we put these two passages together, they show that love for God and love for the family of God are mutually vital to each other.

 We should translate this phrase this way, “By this we come to know.”
 By ascertaining the following two facts, we can gain assurance that we love the family of God.

-As love for fellow Christians is the test of our love to God, so our love to God is the test of love for fellow Christians.
+As love for fellow Christians is the test of our love for God, our love for God is the test of love for fellow Christians.
 Conscious love for God is the inward spiritual criteria for whether we love the family of God.
 We gain assurance that we love God because we love fellow Christians; the reverse is also true, that we love Christians if we love God.

 that we love the children of God,